eithanshavit/eithanshavit.github.io/_posts/2015-04-21-Improving_Slack_UX.md

 * Slack's hashtag logo is pretty cool.
 Its position in the header makes me think it's a logo.
 But in fact it serves also as a loading spinner, and as a button.
 * The tiny arrow next to the channel's name reminds me of a dropdown menu, which makes me think I can switch channels by tapping it.
 In fact, it takes us to the channel's preferences page.
 * Subjectively, I feel the overall aesthetic design of the header is inconsistent.
 It starts with a colorful bold graphic.
 Flows to bold text followed by a tiny icon.
 And ends with thin minimalistic icons.
-* Nit pick: The list icon on the far right does a poor job indicating what's behind it.
+* Nit pick: The list icon (variation of the [hamburger](http://blog.placeit.net/history-of-the-hamburger-icon/)) on the far right does a poor job indicating what's behind it.

 To address these issues I suggest a slightly modified header.
 In figure 5.2, I replaced the hashtag logo with an icon that changes according to the type of conversation.
 I believe that helps the user find him/herself more easily.
 In addition, together with the channel's name, the icon acts as a button that is more attractive to tap on than the tiny arrow.
 Tapping it takes us to the channel's preferences page.